Aniwax/iBrus-fuzzy-front-end/Research articles explored/README.md

 The above summary in this section comes from [this book](./Weller2013_Chapter_ABriefOverviewOfCollisionDetec.pdf).
 Also, another great reference is [this book](./Real_Time_Collision_Detection_by_Christer_Ericson.pdf)

-A hard truth that we need to accept is:
+**A hard truth that we need to accept is**:
 > A perfect geometric data structure would be one  that can process every imaginable geometric search query optimally.
 Unfortunately, such a data structure does not—and maybe cannot—exist.
-Quite to the contrary, much research is concerned with finding optimal data structures for each small sub-problem.
+Quite to the contrary, much research is concerned with finding optimal data structures for each small sub-problem. --[this book](./Weller2013_Chapter_ABriefOverviewOfCollisionDetec.pdf)

 ## Related topic to Boolean operation on solid geometry